 Expansions offers the following weekly sessions, which are differentiated by mathematical experience, rather than by age or grade.
 Grade levels shown parenthetically provide rough guidelines, and final placement is based on demonstrated student ability.

-- Tetrahedron: For those who are comfortable with addition and subtraction (approx. grades K-2) — Tuesdays, 4:15 pm to 5:00 pm.
+- Tetrahedron: For those who are comfortable with addition and subtraction (approx. grades 1-2) — Tuesdays, 4:15 pm to 5:00 pm.

 - Icosahedron: For those who routinely find the roots of polynomials (approx. grades 9-12) — Currently not running due to low enrollment.
 If you are interested in the Icosahedron sessions, please email email@example.com.

-Once accepted into the program, students may register for only their assigned class series and must register in advance, no later than the Friday before the desired class.
+Once accepted into the program, students may register for only their assigned class series and must register in advance.

 Need-based scholarships are available.
 Scholarship applicants must meet the income guidelines of the federal Free and Reduced Lunch program and provide verification of household income.
 Scholarship applicants should complete the regular application form online and send a separate email to email@example.com with a request for scholarship application instructions.
 Please allow at least two weeks for the scholarship committee’s review process.

 Workshops will run weekly starting on September 26, 2017 through June 28, 2018.
 No classes will run during Thanksgiving week, November 20-24, 2017.
 Classes will be held on all other dates throughout the year.
 No refunds will be given for absences due to any reason.

 MoMath will make every effort to run classes as scheduled, but occasionally severe inclement weather or other unusual circumstances beyond MoMath’s control may require that a class be cancelled.
 If such a cancellation occurs, MoMath may, at its sole discretion, offer make-up sessions.